Hyperbolic geometry: Triangles

 As in Euclidean geometry, each hyperbolic triangle has an incircle.
-In hyperbolic geometry, if all three of its vertices lie on a horocycle or hypercycle, then the triangle has no circumscribed circle.
+In hyperbolic space, if all three of its vertices lie on a horocycle or hypercycle, then the triangle has no circumscribed circle.

 As in spherical and elliptical geometry, in hyperbolic geometry if two triangles are similar, they must be congruent.

-Regular apeirogon
+Regular apeirogon and pseudogon

-A special polygon in hyperbolic geometry is the regular apeirogon, a uniform polygon with an infinite number of sides.
+Special polygons in hyperbolic geometry are the regular apeirogon and pseudogon uniform polygons with an infinite number of sides.

-In Euclidean geometry, the only way to construct such a polygon is to make the side lengths tend to zero and the apeirogon is indistinguishable from a circle, or make the interior angles tend to 180 degrees and the apeirogon approaches a straight line.
+In Euclidean geometry, the only way to construct such a polygon is to make the side lengths tend to zero and the apeirogon is indistinguishable from a circle, or make the interior angles tend to 180° and the apeirogon approaches a straight line.

-However, in hyperbolic geometry, a regular apeirogon has sides of any length (i.e., it remains a polygon).
+However, in hyperbolic geometry, a regular apeirogon or pseudogon has sides of any length (i.e., it remains a polygon with noticeable sides).

-The side and angle bisectors will, depending on the side length and the angle between the sides, be limiting or diverging parallel (see lines above).

-If the bisectors are limiting parallel the apeirogon can be inscribed and circumscribed by concentric horocycles.
+The side and angle bisectors will, depending on the side length and the angle between the sides, be limiting or diverging parallel.
+If the bisectors are limiting parallel then it is an apeirogon and can be inscribed and circumscribed by concentric horocycles.